Blugold-Group/bletchley/README.md

 4. A tool to determine which algorithm was used to make a hash, and a tool to search that hash in various online databases

-And the crown jewel

-5. A dynamic tool using machine learning to guess what cipher was used to encrypt a ciphertext, codenamed lightbulb
+5. A machine learning tool to guess what cipher was used to encrypt a ciphertext, codenamed lightbulb (still in infancy stages)

-Works with the following ciphers
-    - [ ] Vigenere
-    - [ ] Atbash
-    - [ ] Baconian

-The power given by this repo is the ability to string various "huts" (tools) together, creating a dynamic solution finding tool.
+The power given by this program is the ability to string various "huts" (tools) together, creating a dynamic solution finding tool.

 ## Usage